 34. What is RSS Viewer?

 RSS viewer is a web part that provides a good way of adding interesting content to SharePoint site pages.

 The Records Center is intended to serve as a central repository in which an organization can store and manage all of its records such as legal or financial documents.
 The Records Center supports the entire records management process, from records collection through records management to records disposition.

 The Records Center site template is a pre-configured site designed specifically to help organizations implement their records management and retention programs.
 Versioning, auditing, metadata management, eDiscovery, and customizable record routing are built-in features that can help a user to manage records more effectively.

 Document Center is a site on which user can centrally manage documents in an enterprise.
 A large-scale library useful as an enterprise knowledge base or historical archive includes features to help users navigate, search, and manage many documents in a deep hierarchy by using a set of specialized Web Parts.

 SharePoint server 2010 includes a new asset library specially designed for managing and sharing digital assets such as audio, video, and other rich media files known as Digital Asset Management.

 Social Networking Connects public to MySite pages to help establish connections between colleagues with common interests.

-Whenever user will delete something, it goes to recycle bin in SharePoint.
-User can restore items that have been deleted from the site from the recycle bin.
+Whenever a user will delete something, it goes to the recycle bin in SharePoint.
+A user can restore items that have been deleted from the site from the recycle bin.